tdwg/bdq/tg2/_review/docs/maintenance/index.md

 The Test Validation Data is a file of Darwin Core (Wieczorek et al. 2011) records where each record provides-

 - Input.data: The values of bdqffdq:InformationElements (bdq:InformationElementsConsulted and bdq:InformationElementsActedUpon) required as input to the test
-- Output.data: For Amenedment Type Tests, the output values of amended bdq:InformationElementsActedUpon
+- Output.data: For Amendment Type Tests, the output values of amended bdq:InformationElementsActedUpon
 - A Response.status that informs the expected status of running the Test on the input data
 - A Response.result that informs the expected outcome of running the Test on the input data
 - A Response.comment that explains the reasoning for the Response of running the Test on the input data
 - Date Last Updated
-- Anciliary information that provides a context for generating and maintaining Test Validation Data
+- Ancillary information that provides a context for generating and maintaining Test Validation Data
   - The URL for the GitHub Issue Test page
   - The Test number (the number on the end of the URL for the GitHub Issue page
   - The Test GUID